The Disney Resorts at Walt Disney World

 - Extra Magic Hours: early openings, or late closings, of Walt Disney World theme parks, when only guests at Walt Disney World resorts can enjoy the rides and attractions

 - The Disney Dining Plan, a prepaid meal plan.
-Visitors eating all of the meals in one of the itineraries on this site will save a lot of money from signing up for this plan
+Visitors eating all of the meals in one of the itineraries on this site may save a bit of money from signing up for this plan

 - The Disney transportation system, a fleet of buses, boats, and monorails that transports guest from the Walt Disney World resort hotels to the theme parks and Downtown Disney, and back again